linkerd/website/linkerd.io/content/gsoc.md

 * Sample application that exercises all Linkerd features.

-* CLI integration to start/stop validation.
+* CLI integration to start, monitor and stop the tests.

 * Reporting to describe what is not working for users.